hyperledger-archives/grid-rfcs/0000-product.md

 ## GTIN Validation

-Creation of a resuable gtin validation function to programmatically express the equation used to validate a GTIN.
-It validates gtin format to avoid mistype errors similar to a credit card validation.
+Creation of a resuable GTIN validation function to programmatically express the equation used to validate a GTIN.
+It validates GTIN format to avoid mistype errors similar to a credit card validation.
 It's implemented as an extensible function such that further validation steps can be added, if needed.
 For details on the equation see: [Check digit